swcoughlan/satellite-overpass/README.md

 # satellite-overpass
-A script to pull satellite overpass info for a given location from Spectator.Earth and write to a csv.
+A script to pull satellite overpass info for a given location from the Spectator Earth API (https://spectator.earth/) and write to a csv.

 Satellites: